Disability Access Services

 Information for Current Students

-The Accommodation Letter covers the entire Academic Year.
-In order to receive a new letter, please fill out the Accommodation Letter Request form at least 4 weeks before the start of the semester.
+- The Accommodation Letter covers the entire Academic Year.
+In order to receive a new letter, please fill out the Accommodation Letter Request form at least four weeks before the start of the semester.
+Accommodations begin when your instructor receives your Accommodation Letter.
 Accommodations are not retroactive.

 Information for Faculty and Staff

-Please contact DAS if you are in need of any resources or have questions regarding accommodations.
+- Please contact DAS if you need resources or have questions regarding accommodations.

 Requesting Services

-Request support services before the start of classes and as early as possible; the time needed to get accommodations set up will vary based on what is requested.
+- Request support services before classes and as early as possible; the time needed to get accommodations set up will vary based on what is requested.
 For example, some accommodations require coordination with outside agencies, publishers and other support services.
-Please use the appropriate link Forms section.
+Please use the appropriate link in the Forms section.

-All students with test accommodations must schedule a time to take their test in the Testing Center with Disability Access Services; tests must be scheduled at least 7 days prior to the scheduled test date.
-To do so, please fill out and complete the Littleton Test Appointment form or the Castle Rock Test Appointment form.
+- All students with test accommodations must schedule a time to take their test in the Testing Center with Disability Access Services.
+We recommend that you schedule tests at least 7 days prior to the scheduled test date.
+Tests scheduled without this notice may have to be scheduled outside of your desired time or may be delayed due to staffing availability and physical space.
+To do so, please fill out and complete the Littleton Test Appointment form or the Castle Rock or Online Test Appointment form.

 Your Civil Rights

-If Disability Access Services personnel are unable to resolve a situation, students with disabilities who believe they experienced discrimination or harassment on the basis of their mental or physical disability may file a grievance the Associate Dean of Equity and Compliance as outlined in the Civil Rights Grievance Procedure (SP4-31a or SP3-50b) located on the ACC Policies and Guidelines webpage.
-Forms are available on the ACC Grievance and Appeal Procedures webpage.
+- If Disability Access Services personnel are unable to resolve a situation, students with disabilities who believe they experienced discrimination or harassment on the basis of their mental or physical disability may file a grievance the Associate Dean of Equity and Compliance as outlined in the Civil Rights Grievance Procedure (SP4-31a or SP3-50b) located on the ACC Policies and Guidelines webpage.
+Forms are available on the Dean of Students webpage.

 Contact